 Judicial clarification of the amendment may be necessary.
 The amendment legalizes some substances that are considered felony controlled substances under current State law.
 Marijuana remains illegal under Federal law.

-In addition, New Approach South Dakota was able to get the medical-marijuana initiative Measure 26 on the November ballot.
+In addition, New Approach South Dakota was able to get Measure 26 (Medical-Marijuana Initiative) on the November ballot.
 The measure "legalizes medical use of marijuana by qualifying patients, including minors."
 It allowe patients to possess three ounces and grow three plant at home.

-Marijuana Policy Project via New Approach PAC has contributed $892,000 to the passage of Amendment A.
+New Approach PAC has contributed $892,000 to the passage of both Amendment A and Measure 26.

 From 1972-2018, there have been 46 statewide marijuana ballot intiatives.
 The first to win was Prop 215 in California (med) in 1996.
 Over the years, 60% of the votes were victorious (28 won, 18 lost).
 The last state to succeed was Michigan (rec) in 2018.